youtube/rcat/README.md

 and signed (to allow authentication and prevent client-side forgery).

-Formally, we represent an RCAT as ciphertext that is obtained as a result of encrypting the string `CONCAT(issuer_id, sig, content)` with the third party's public encryption key, where:
+Formally, we represent an RCAT as ciphertext that is obtained as a result of encrypting the string `CONCAT(issuer_id, signature, payload)` with the third party's public encryption key, where:

 *   `issuer_id` is a unique 32-bit value assigned by the third party to the first party and provided via some out-of-band mechanism.
 This id provides a more secure means of establishing first party identity as compared to relying on traditional user agent APIs, such as referer or ancestorOrigins (vulnerable to abuse in some contexts).
-*   `sig` is the cryptographic signature over the content generated using the first party's private signing key.
+*   `signature` is the cryptographic signature over the content generated using the first party's private signing key.
 *   `content` is the tuple (`group_id`, `content_binding`, `expiration`).

 Once generated, RCATs can be passed to user agents and then forwarded to third